Terradue/doc-tep-geohazards/source/tutorials/rss_snap_s1_coin.rst

 **DEM Type**

-The SRTM 1 Sec HGT (30 meters of resolution) is used.
+The SRTM 1 Sec HGT (30 meters of resolution) or GETASSE30 (Global Earth Topography And Sea Surface Elevation at 1000 m of resolution, composite of four other DEM datasets.
+It is using the SRTM30 dataset, ACE dataset, Mean Sea Surface (MSS) data and the EGM96 ellipsoid as sources) are used.

 ..
-NOTE:: SRTM valid in the [-60 deg, +60 deg] range of latitudes.
+NOTE:: - SRTM valid in the [-56 deg, +60 deg] range of latitudes.
+	  - GETASSE30 valid in the [-90 deg, +90 deg] range of latitudes.

 **Output specifications**